 “There is a thinking stuff from which all things are made, and which, in its original state, permeates, penetrates, and fills the interspaces of the universe. “

 This short, rather simple statement explains absolutely everything.
 It is what science and physicists have proven.
-Call the “thinking stuff” God if you want; I like to all it the mind of the Universe.
-It is the mind of the ONE; and all are One.
+Call the “thinking stuff” God if you want; I like to call it the mind of the Universe.
+It is the mind of the ONE, and all are One.

 When one can align oneself with the “thinking stuff from which all things are made,” one is living in total harmony with the Universe.
 There is no fear, there is nothing unhappy; all is God, God is in all; everything is always perfect.